gnsreepad/academic-assistant-rag/README.md

 ### 6. Customization

 - To use a different language model or retrieval backend, modify the relevant sections in `src/assistant_rag.py`.
-- For advanced usage, refer to the code comments and docstrings.

 ## License